-Dr. Gikonyo's book ties in very well with what I am currently reading, Dancing with Your Money by George Oyuga.
+Dr. Gikonyo's book ties in very well with what I am currently reading, Dancing with my Money by George Oyuga.
 George writes that a time will come when you have to decide who will dance with your money after you leave the scene.

 Dr Gikonyo talks about leaving the scene.
-Just like all artists at one time you are the main character in the stage but at some point you have to leave.
-He has left the hospital in the hands of his son who is a leading cardiologist in Eastern Africa.
+Just like all artists, at one time you are the main character on stage but at some point you have to leave.
+He has left the hospital in the hands of his son who is a leading cardiologist.
 The irony is the son never studied medicine as his first degree-he studied Japanese culture.
 And Dr. Gikonyo confesses he doesn't understand how the son later enrolled in a medicine course.

 The issue of leaving the scene and deciding who will dance with your money is not something many African men think about.
 So, it has gotten me thinking, after I exit the scene.
-Who among my sons will dance with my money?
+Who will dance with my money?
 And how will they dance?
 Wataanguka nayo?